 Another thought that many people possess throughout life, often subconsciously, is: I'm a basically good person.
 Therefore, I will get to go to heaven someday.

 Is that how it works?

-At heaven's box office, we bought our ticket by being basically good people all throughout our lives.
+At heaven's box office, we bought our tickets by being basically good people throughout our lives.

 But what if that thinking is incorrect?
 THEN what?
 What a thing to have been wrong about!
 What a misfire!